dionosv/StonksBot/readme.md

 8. Crypto coin prices: When the stock market is closed, the bot can display real-time cryptocurrency prices as the status on Discord.
 9. Crypto price tracking: The bot can track and record price movements of cryptocurrencies.
 10. IPO ticker detection: The bot can automatically retrieve data for newly listed IPO tickers in the Indonesian stock market.
+11. Daily Gainer and Loser : The bot can automatically scraping the top 10 company that are the best top 10 gainer and loser in that day.
+The bot sends the Daily Gainer and Loser to the specific discord server.

 ## Usage Limitation